melvinzhang/scheme2llvm/README.txt

   Done: upgrade output of compiler from LLVM IR 1.x to LLVM IR 2.x
   Done: upgrade output of compiler from LLVM IR 2.x to LLVM IR 3.x

-Open issue: Difficult to interact with the system without a REPL
-  Todo: Add a basic REPL

-Open issue: Document the subset of Scheme supported

-Open issue: Reduce repetition in the code base

-Open issue: Improve speed of compiled code.
-For compiling its own source code, the self compiled compiler is about 100x slower than Chicken Scheme compiled compiler.
-Should not introduce too much additional code/decrease readability.